Reference Letter Examples

 Important abilities to highlight include: motivation, dedication, honesty, responsibility, diligence, helpfulness, loyalty, and discipline.
 A character reference should be timely, relevant, and concise.

-Character Reference Letter: Find another sample letter and tips about writing an effective letter here.
+Character Reference Letter: Review another sample letter and tips for writing an effective letter here.

 Personal Reference Letters: Includes specific reference letter examples for character references, personal recommendations, letters for friends, etc.